-With the pandemic affecting our lives in numerous ways, many of us have found ourselves newly exploring wellness options — or perhaps renewing an existing interest in this area.
-And while the matter of travel is still being approached tentatively and in stages, getaways for the purpose of health and relaxation may be an excellent place to start.
+As the pandemic continues many of us have found ourselves newly exploring wellness options — or perhaps renewing an existing interest in this area.
+And while travel is currently still not advisable, planning nearby getaways for the purpose of health and relaxation can at least be a high priority to add to your future plans.
 Here are two favorite wellness options that are easily accessible from the Tokyo metropolis, and that both feature the healing power of herbs.

 The Sun and Moon: Revitalize yourself at the foot of Mount Fuji

 Few sights are more glorious than Mt.
 Fuji spread out in her full grandeur, and one prime spot to gaze upon this intensely picturesque scene is the Asagiri Plateau in the city of Fujinomiya, Shizuoka Prefecture, just adjacent to the mountain.

 Dr. Tatsutaka Yamamoto, who runs the only existing medical clinic in the area, knew the value of location when he selected Fujinomiya to build the nearby Sun and Moon retreat center, which aims to help people recover from what is known as “nature deficit disorder.”
 A former student of U.S. integrative medicine pioneer Dr. Andrew Weil, Yamamoto chose the Fujinomiya locale for its 700-meter altitude, which is an ideal mid-mountain level for experiencing the physical benefits of connecting with nature.

 Upon arrival to the wellness resort, visitors are first asked to complete a brief questionnaire aimed at understanding their specific physical and mental needs.
 This is followed by a small glass of medicinal tea, which has been prepared to match their unique constitution from among Dr. Yamamoto’s extensive collection of herbs.